ezpaarse-project/ezreeport/src/sdk/README.md

 - `name`: Name of the queue
 - `jobId`: Id of the job
-- `namespaces`: Ids of the namespace.
+- `namespaces`: Select which namespaces are concerned by the request.
 Default to all possible namespaces.

 #### retryJob